 Information Technology - Laptop Minimum Requirements

 Manufacturer: You may purchase your laptop computer from the store or manufacturer of your choice.
 We do recommend you choose a well-known and respected brand name from a reputable retailer.
+We recommend an extended warranty that provides coverage for the length of time you expect to be enrolled.

 Processor: Any Intel i5 or i7 processor or AMD processor 2 GHz or faster is strongly recommended.